This article is part of The Ascender, the Highrise platform for articles and resources.

 Why Should You Address Co-worker's Complaints?

-As a rule of thumb, always address complaints, no matter how frivolous you think they are.
-If you don't, you might unknowingly be setting yourself up for lawsuits – especially if these complaints occur regularly and border on harassment.
+As a rule of thumb, always address complaints no matter how frivolous you think they are.
+If you don't, you might unknowingly be setting yourself up for lawsuits - especially if these complaints occur regularly and border on harassment.

-Additionally, you should always address your co-worker's complaints for the following reasons:
+That said, you should always address your co-worker's complaints for the following reasons:

 • To maintain a positive work environment and avoid conflict.

-• To enhance personal growth, self-awareness, and self-improvement.
+• Enhancing personal growth, self-awareness, and self-improvement

-• To avoid unnecessary escalation, such as lawsuits.
+• Avoid unnecessary escalation, such as lawsuits

 <div id="two">